f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

 continues to add new applications, F5 Distributed Web App Scanning can continue to maintain consistent visibility for those web assets.

-**End of Lab 4:**  This concludes Lab 4, feel free to wait for the scan to complete and review the results and playback the recorded video.
+**End of Lab 4:**  This concludes Lab 4.
+Feel free to wait for the scan to complete and review the results and playback the recorded video.

 |labend|